Mark Kastelic: Amateur

+Ottawa Senators

-After his outstanding 2018–19 season, Kastelic was drafted in the 2019 NHL Entry Draft in the fifth round, 125th overall, as an over-age player.
+After his outstanding 2018–19 season, Kastelic was drafted in the 2019 NHL entry draft in the fifth round, 125th overall, as an over-age player by the Ottawa Senators.
 Kastelic signed a three-year, entry-level contract with the Senators.
 Kastelic returned to Calgary for the 2019–20 and 2020–21 seasons.
 In 2021, Kastelic made his professional debut, joining the Belleville Senators of the American Hockey League (AHL), Ottawa's primary minor-league affiliate.

 Due to injuries to several Senators players, Kastelic was called up to Ottawa in January 2022.
-Kastelic made his NHL debut on January 29, 2022 against the Anaheim Ducks.
-On April 23, 2022, Kastelic scored his first two career NHL goals, including the eventual game winner, in a 6–4 win against the Montreal Canadiens.
+Kastelic made his NHL debut on January 29, 2022, against the Anaheim Ducks.
+On April 23, Kastelic scored his first two career NHL goals, including the eventual game-winner, in a 6–4 win against the Montreal Canadiens.